robyrob78/PyBer_Analysis/README.md

 ## Results

-The data for different ride-sharing data amongst the different city types is as follows
+The ride-sharing data amongst the different city types is as follows

 ### Total Rides